-Pediatric osteopathy < 5 years
+Pediatric osteopathy < 5 years old

 Pediatric osteopathy is a specialized therapeutic approach aimed at children and adolescents, taking into account their specific needs and the changes that occur during growth.